Some providers will offer low-cost internet even as federal program ends, White House says

 - Oops!Something went wrong.Please try again later.

 Friday, May 31, 2024 is the official last day of the pandemic-era Affordable Connectivity Program, which has provided up to $30 in discounts on internet bills for eligible families and as much as $75 on qualifying tribal lands.
-(Mayur Kakade/Getty Images)
+Photo by Mayur Kakade/Getty Images.

 WASHINGTON — With Friday marking the official last day of the pandemic-era Affordable Connectivity Program, the Biden administration is spotlighting commitments from over a dozen internet service providers to offer plans at $30 or less to low-income households through 2024.